Water temperature in Barry

 Minimum:

-As of now, in Barry, the water temperature is 45.6°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 0.8°F higher than the average recorded on this particular day in recent years.
+As of now, in Barry, the water temperature is 63.5°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 1.9°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 46.1°F on 2019, while the historical minimum was 40.8°F on 2018.
+The maximum temperature recorded for this date was 64.0°F on 2023, while the historical minimum was 59.0°F on 2019.

 Daily water temperature in Barry